PixxxeL/django-ffmpeg/README.md

 Option `-xerror ` is required for except ffmpeg conversion error to convert_status.

 After this you must run `python manage.py convert_videos` or set it to crontab.
 Command is convert only one unconverted video at time.
 So execute this command as many times as unconverted videos is it.

 Now you may reference on `django_ffmpeg.Video` model from other or get it directly.

 ## Todo
-* Autocreate media directories

 * Refactoring utils.Converter
+* Add Celery task